JJMinton/workoutWebApp/source/_posts/2015-08-26-armsAndOther30min.markdown

 ---
 layout: workoutApp
-title:  "Day 4"
+title:  "Arms and Other"
 date:   2015-08-26 18:43:00
-categories: workouts js
+categories: workouts js arms general 30min
-description: "Five sets of nine 30sec all round exercises."
+description: "Five sets of eleven 30sec exercises with a focus on arms."

 ---